SlavRim/WeAreUnited/README.md

 # Unite with others, together We Are United!

-"We Are United" formerly "Family Reunion" - allows you to recruit pawns who is related to your colonist or has no home.
+"We Are United" formerly "Family Reunion" - allows you to recruit pawns who are related to your colonist or has no home.

 ### Usage: